Headstock: Construction details

 Luthiers of both styles frequently cite better sound, longer sustain and strings staying in tune longer as advantages of each style.
 Fragile construction is cited as a disadvantage of each style too: single-piece necks are more likely to break on occasional hits and are harder to repair, while glued-in necks can break with time.

 Apart from its main function, the headstock is an important decorative detail of a guitar.
 It is the place where the overwhelming majority of guitar manufacturers draw their logo.
 Some guitars without machine heads (for example, ones equipped with Floyd Rose SpeedLoader) have a headstock for purely decorative reasons.

-Signature headstock outlines
+Signature outlines

 Most major guitar brands have signature headstock designs that make their guitars or guitar series easily recognizable.
 As seen in a section below, even "copied" at the first glance designs retain clear visible changes in dimensions, proportions of elements, etc., so it is almost always possible to tell a major brand of a guitar by looking at the headstock.